Quality of life indicators - health

 In all 27 EU Member States, women may expect to live longer than men, as there was a gender gap of 5.5 years across the EU in 2019, with male life expectancy at birth equal to 78.5 years compared with 84.0 years for women (see Figure 1).
 This gender gap was most pronounced in EU Member States with some of the lowest levels of life expectancy at birth and in particular the Baltic Member States.
 For example, in Lithuania, women born in 2019 could expect to live nearly 10 years longer than men and in Latvia and Estonia, 9 (or nearly) years longer.
-By contrast, the gender gap was less than 4 years in Cyprus, Denmark, Ireland, Sweden and the Netherlands, where the smallest gender gap was recorded (3.1 years).
+By contrast, the gender gap was less than 4 years in Ireland, Malta, Sweden and the Netherlands, where the smallest gender gap was recorded (3.1 years).
 It should be noted that these four countries which recorded the smallest differences in life expectancies between the sexes among EU Member States, also recorded a life expectancy at birth higher than the European average for both men and women.
 In general, the Member States that registered a high average life expectancy at birth, had also a smaller difference in life expectancies between the sexes.

 Overall, life expectancy has improved steadily within the EU over the last century due to a range of factors, including: reduction of infant mortality, rising living standards, improved lifestyles, better education, as well as advances in healthcare and medicine.
-During the period from 2008 to 2018, life expectancy at birth in the EU-27 rose from 79.3 years to 81.0 years (see Figure 2).
+During the period from 2010 to 2019, life expectancy at birth in the EU rose from 79.8 years to 81.3 years (see Figure 2).